-The Rover section is for all portable or mobile stations that operate from more than two Squares, (as specified by a 4-character locator) or that change Squares more than twice; i.e. Square A to Square B to Square C, etc, or A-B-A-B etc. However, a station in the field that is not entering as a Rover may move from Square A to Square B and return to Square A; e.g. to check another site (which may prove no good) then return to the original site.
+The Rover section is for all portable or mobile stations that operate from more than two Squares or that change Squares more than twice; i.e. Square A to Square B to Square C, etc, or A-B-A-B etc. However, a station may move from Square A to Square B and return to Square A, without having to enter as a Rover.